netsvetaev/Old-Launchpad/README.md

 # Author
 My name is Art Netsvetaev.
 I'm designer, product manager & entrepreneur.
 I did this app as an example of vibe-coding with ChatGPT and absolutely no idea what SwiftUI is (I prefer python).
+The icon is based on my own logotype.

 https://netsvetaev.com